Supearnesh/ml-imdb-rnn/README.md

-# Sentiment Analysis of IMDb Reviews using a Recurrent Neural Network (RNN)
+# Sentiment Analysis of IMDb Reviews using a Recurrent Neural Network